Skip to main content

 info

-On this template, we have specified that the first data row is 6.
+In this template, we specified that the first data row is 6.
 This value corresponds to the layout of the Excel file.

 tip